Udacity2048/CloudSimDisk/readme.md

 See Javadoc.

 ##Release
-The present project is in development.
+The present project has been developed in 2015, released in May 2015.
-A first official release will be available end of May 2015.

-However, you can have a look on the current code!
+The word has been publised at the 8th IEEE/ACM International Conference on Utility and Cloud Computing (UCC), Cyprus.
+CloudSimDisk will be your keyword to find anything about it (paper available on IEEE website).

+##Conclusion
+This work is a strong and flexible base for future developments.
+I had hard times to make it, but now you can have fun time to play with it and improve it :)

+Have fun!